Sampling from Gaussian Process Posteriors using Stochastic Gradient Descent: Additional Experimental Results

 \Cref{fig:exact_vs_low_noise_appendix} provides optimization traces for SGD, CG and their low noise variants on all datasets with under $50\text{k}$ points.
 For these, we can compute the exact GP predictions, allowing us to evaluate error with respect to the exact GP in prediction space, representer weight space and in the RKHS.
 We observe the same trends reported in the main text.
 SGD decreases its prediction error monotonically, while CG does not.
 However, both take a similar amount of time to converge on smaller datasets and CG obtains lower error in the end.
 While SGD makes negligible progress in representer weight space, CG finds the optimal representer weights.
 CG's time to convergence is greatly increased in the low noise setting, but SGD is practically unaffected.

 \Cref{tab:inducing_regression} provides quantitative results for inducing point SGD on the \textsc{houseelectric} dataset.
 SGD's time to convergence is shown to scale roughly linearly in the number of (inducing) points observed.
 However, for this dataset, keeping only $10\%$ of observations and thus obtaining $10\x$ faster convergence leaves performance unaffected.
 This suggests the dataset can be summarized well by a small number of points.
-Indeed, SVGP obtains almost as strong performance as SGD in terms of RMSE with only $1024$ inducing points.
+Indeed, SVGP obtains almost as strong performance as SGD in terms of RMSE with only $4096$ inducing points.
 SVGP's NLL is weaker however, which is consistent with known issues of uncertainty overestimation when using a too small amount of inducing points.
-On the other hand, the large and potentially redundant nature of this dataset makes the corresponding optimization problem ill-conditioned, hurting CG's performance.
+On the other hand, the large and potentially redundant nature of this dataset makes the corresponding optimization problem ill-conditioned, hurting CG's performance. \Cref{tab:regression_SoD_small,tab:regression_SoD_large} provide additional baseline results for the \emph{subset of data} approximation, which behaves similarly to SVGP.

 Finally, \Cref{fig:thompson_length_scales} shows all methods' Thompson sampling performance as a function of both compute time and acquisition steps for each individual true function length scale considered in our experiments.
 Differences among methods are more pronounced in the small compute budget setting.
 Here, SVGP performs well---on par with SGD---in the large length scale setting, where many observations can likely be summarized with 1024 inducing points.
 CG suffers from slow convergence due to ill-conditioning here.
 On the other hand, CG performs on par with SGD in the better-conditioned small length scale setting, while SVGP suffers.
 In the large compute setting, all methods perform similarly per acquisition step for all length scales except the small one, where SVGP suffers.